 Make sure to save it to Pinterest for some sewing inspiration:

-Add this practical tote bag to your pattern collection – make them for yourself, gift or sell them in your handmade shop!
+Add this practical tote bag to your pattern collection – make them for yourself, gift or sell them in your handmade shop.
+If you are looking for a great addition, here's also my new SILA Duo zipper pouch pattern, check it out.
 Use the hashtags #allinatote and #applegreencottage so I can see what you make!